 Bram at the col

-The Grand Colombier is pretty high so there was bound to be a long descent.
-One part of it was very steep, we both reached 70 km/h.
+The Grand Colombier is pretty high, so there was bound to be a long descent.
+One part was very steep, we both reached 70 km/h.
 Then it continued for a long while but less steep.
-Because it was Sunday we had carried extra food, but not enough.
-Bram was pretty hungry and I also a little, while it was still another 12 kilometer of climbing before we would reach the campsite.
+Because it was Sunday, we had carried extra food, but we needed more.
+Bram was pretty hungry and I also a little, while it was still another 12 kilometers of climbing before we would reach the campsite.
 That climb wasn't super steep and would take 'only' about an hour.
-All villages we passed during the climb didn't have stores and Bram had his most difficult time of the entire trip, I was also hungry and worn out from all the days of cycling.
+All villages we passed during the climb didn't have stores and Bram had his most difficult time of the trip, I was also hungry and worn out from all the days of cycling.
 Five kilometers before the campsite we passed a bar/restaurant that seemed open.
 A small old lady came out while we were discussing what to do.
 I asked if they were still open.
 Yes, they were.
 She asked immediately if we wanted to eat.

-We walked into the bar to find that no-one else was there.
+We walked into the bar to find that no one else was there.
 The lady put us at a table.
 She was talking a lot and I understood that the restaurant actually wasn't open but that we could get a plate with meat and bread if we wanted.
-We would be happy with any type of food by now, so I said that was fine.
-The lady was a really good host.
+We would be happy with any food by now, so I said that was fine.
+The lady was a perfect host.
 She asked where we would be sleeping.
 I took out the directions and pointed to the next village.
 She said there wasn't a campsite there.
 She checked with some people in her living room.
 They also weren't aware of a campsite.
 Then she said that we should camp behind the village's church.
-I didn't really felt like that because I thought the campsite would exist and it was only 20:30.
+I didn't really feel like that because I thought the campsite existed, and it was only 20:30.

 The first course of our dinner was lentil soup.
 We hardly had eaten any warm food the entire vacation and were starving, so that tasted amazing.
 Bram had tears in his eyes.
 We got a huge pan big enough so that we could each eat two bowls.
 It came with grated cheese.
 I wasn't sure if we were supposed to put that in our soup or eat it with the bread that came with it.
-The lady would probably be surprised if I would throw it in my soup if that wasn't the way we were supposed to eat it.
-I still did it and it tasted fine.
+The lady would probably be surprised if I threw it in my soup if that wasn't how we were supposed to eat it.
+I still did it, and it tasted fine.

-After finishing the bread and soup she arrived with two plates with meats.
-There were slices of sausage and paté.
-Those didn't came from the supermarket but were homemade and all very tasty.
+After finishing the bread and soup, she arrived with two plates with meats.
+They were slices of sausage and paté.
+Those didn't come from the supermarket but were homemade and all very tasty.
 We ate them together with the bread.
-The later it got and the more wine I drank the less I felt like cycling.
+The later it got, and the more wine I drank, the less I felt like cycling.
 The last course was cheese.
-Fortunately I had gone out to dinner before in France, so I knew we weren't supposed to eat all the cheese on the platter, otherwise we definitely would have.
+Fortunately, I had gone to dinner in France before, so I knew we weren't supposed to eat all the cheese on the platter.
+Otherwise we definitely would have.

 After a long time we were done eating.
 The lady came up to tell us again to sleep behind the church.
-By now I agreed because it was completely dark.
-She went to get the pastor, who we found out was sitting in the living room.
-After telling him we were the boys that cycled so far she told him to bring us to the church.
+By now, I agreed because it was completely dark.
+She went to get the pastor, whom we found out was sitting in the living room.
+After telling him we were the boys that cycled so far, she told him to bring us to the church.
 We didn't have to pay now, tomorrow morning breakfast would be ready, then we could pay.